userver-framework/userver/scripts/docs/en/userver/tutorial/redis_service.md

 ### Dynamic config

 We are not planning to get new dynamic config values in this sample.
-Because of that we just write the defaults to the fallback file of the `components::DynamicConfigFallbacks` component:
+Because of that we just use the defaults for all configs.
-@ref samples/redis_service/dynamic_config_fallback.json

 All the values are described in a separate section
 @ref scripts/docs/en/schemas/dynamic_configs.md .